Is density doomed? Cities post-Covid-19

 4. Design the cyber-physical city

 Density must be woven into the city fabric, so that its benefits are harnessed for all in a post-coronavirus world.
-Read the external pagefull article
+Read the external page full article